By: Jenifer Hopper. More details on CPU utilization issues

 Tuning Guide: Deeper Empirical Analysis for improving performance

-By: Carlos Seo.
-The IBM Advance Toolchain for PowerLinux is a set of open source development tools and runtime libraries which allows users to take leading edge advantage of IBM's latest POWER hardware features on Linux.
-A new release is now available, and it features: Performance improvements for tcmalloc Bug fixes for DFP support in Valgrind For download links, more information and documentation, please refer to our official documentation page .
-Please let us know if you have any questions about this release.
+The IBM Advance Toolchain for PowerLinux is a set of open source development tools and runtime libraries that allow users to take leading edge advantage of IBM's latest POWER hardware features on Linux.
+A new update release is now available, and it includes the following: